mamedev/mame/docs/source/commandline/commandline-all.rst

     presses/releases the emulated key.

     In "natural keyboard" mode, MAME attempts to translate characters to keystrokes.
-The OS translates keystrokes to characters (similarly when you type into a text editor), and MAME attempts to translate these characters to emulated keystrokes.
+The OS translates keystrokes to characters (similarly to when you type into a text editor), and MAME attempts to translate these characters to emulated keystrokes.

     **There are a number of unavoidable limitations in "natural keyboard" mode:**

-      * The emulated system driver and/or keyboard device or has to support it.
+    * The emulated system driver and/or keyboard device has to support it.
-      * The selected keyboard *must* match the keyboard layout selected in the emulated OS!
+    * The selected keyboard layout *must* match the keyboard layout selected in the emulated OS!
-      * Keystrokes that don't produce characters can't be translated. (e.g. pressing a modifier on its own such as **shift**, **ctrl**, or **alt**)
+    * Keystrokes that don’t produce characters can’t be translated (e.g. pressing a modifier on its own such as **shift**, **ctrl**, or **alt**).
     * Holding a key until the character repeats will cause the emulated key to be pressed repeatedly as opposed to being held down.
     * Dead key sequences are cumbersome to use at best.
-      * It won't work at all if IME edit is involved. (e.g. for Chinese/Japanese/Korean)
+    * It won’t work at all if IME edit is involved (e.g. for Chinese, Japanese or Korean language input).

     Example:
         .. code-block:: bash